Aviv-public/Aviv-Web-Technical-Test/c#-dotnet/README.md

 ## Using a command line interface
 1. Run `git clone https://github.com/MeilleursAgents/aviv-technical-test.git`
-2. Run `cd listingapi-dotnet`
+2. Run `cd c#-dotnet`
 3. Run `docker compose up` (this will build the listingapi project and the database)
-4. For the listingapi swagger go to https://localhost:8686/swagger/index.html
+4. For the listingapi swagger go to http://localhost:8686/swagger/index.html

 ## Using visual studio
-1. Open the solution file `listingapi.sln` found in the folder `listingapi-dotnet`
+1. Open the solution file `listingapi.sln` found in the folder `c#-dotnet`
 2. Set the project docker-compose as the startup project
 3. Run the Docker Compose project
 4. The listingapi swagger should open automatically or go to https://localhost:8686/swagger/index.html